dgeswelli/AutoTest-Project/README.md

 ## How to Run Test
 1. `npx cypress open`
-2. Click `AutoTest.js` in the Cypress Application UI
+2. Click `AutoTest.js` in the Cypress Application UI (See first screenshot)

 ## Screenshots